 If all of Aachanon's human editors were busy, a computer's spell-checker would have noticed "wiil."

-Today I tried to visit the Aachanon website to see what's new.
+I recently tried to visit the Aachanon website to see what's new.
 Here's what I found:

 I certainly have sympathy for employees who lose jobs and authors who lose publishers.
 I can't feel very sorry for publishers who don't check spelling and get involved in suicidal price cutting.